devitocodes/daks/README.md

 ### DAKS - Azure Devito at scale using k8s and dask
-For seismic imaging, the repository shows how you can leverage open-source PDE solver [Devito] (https://www.devitoproject.org/), to perform Full-Waveform Inversion (FWI) at scale on Azure using Dask and k8s
+For seismic imaging, the repository shows how you can leverage open-source PDE solver [Devito](https://www.devitoproject.org/), to perform Full-Waveform Inversion (FWI) at scale on Azure using Dask and k8s
 a.
 CPU cores
 b.
 ICL expects current code to work on “unlimited” # of cores
 Multi GPU cores per 1 node coming -in not earlier than in a few months